molgenis/molgenis/docs/guide-emx.md

 #### nillable
 Whether the column may be left empty.
-Default: true
+Default: true Can also contain an expression to dynamically decide if the attribute should be shown or not.
+See the [Expressions](guide-expressions.md) section for a syntax description.

 #### idAttribute
 Whether this field is the unique key for the entity.
 Default: false.
 Use 'AUTO' for auto generated (string) identifiers.